enock00/wireframing/README.md

   - Axure RP
   - Figma
 Figma stands out as the top recommended tool due to its accessibility and collaboration  features

+# Benefits of Wireframing in software development
+- It saves time and cost
+- It enhances collaboration
+- It guides development -  it makes implementation clearer and more efficient.
+- Clarifies requirements.